Skip to main content

 Q: Can I swap any PT to any other PT?

 A: Not all PT pairs are swappable.
-Try using the Convert API, if the swap is not supported, the API will return an error.
+Try using the Convert API.
+If the swap is not supported, the API will return an error.

 Q: What does the needScale parameter do?